-In Section A of Paper Two, you will study the medicine used to keep people healthy from the Middle Ages to the present day.
+In Section A, you will study the medicine used to keep people healthy from the Middle Ages to the present day.
 This is a fascinating topic that will constantly have you saying, "They used to do what?!"

-In Section B of Paper Two, you will investigate Elizabethan England and how Elizabeth I navigated the threats to her rule.
-You will then apply your knowledge of Elizabethan England to a specific site identified by AQA
+In Section B, you will investigate Elizabethan England and how Elizabeth I navigated the threats to her rule.
+You will then apply your knowledge of Elizabethan England to a specific site identified by AQA.